gyselax/gyselalibxx/docs/first_steps/landau_damping_tutorial.md

 - **Uniform knot spacing** is used in both the spatial and velocity domains.
 - **Cubic B-splines** (polynomial degree $ p = 3 $) are employed to provide smooth and accurate interpolation.

-This representation is used consistently throughout the simulation for both initialization and interpolation during advection steps.
+This representation is used consistently throughout the simulation for both initialisation and interpolation during advection steps.

 The spline $S(x)$ is evaluated from the B-splines using the following equation:

 ```math
 S(x) = \sum_i c_i b_i(x)
 ```

 where $`c_i`$ are the spline coefficients and $`b_i(x)`$ are the B-splines.

 Building a spline representation of a function is equivalent to calculating the spline coefficients $`c_i`$.
 Our simulation will evolve on grid points $`x_i`$ so we can define $`N_p`$ equations:

 ```math
 S(x_j) = \sum_i c_i b_i(x_j)
 ```

 where $`N_p`$ is the number of interpolation points.
 For our simulation we choose to use **Greville abscissae** as the interpolation points, as this ensures good approximation properties.
 However this may result in fewer equations than the degrees of freedom of the spline space.
 We therefore also define **closure conditions** which reflect the physical properties of each domain:

 - In the **spatial domain**, periodic boundary conditions are enforced, consistent with the assumed periodicity of the Vlasov–Poisson system.
 - In the **velocity domain**, the spline space enforces **homogeneous Hermite-type boundary conditions**, which ensure that derivatives vanish at the domain boundaries.
 This reflects the rapid decay of the distribution function at large velocities.